nickangtc/object-oriented-ice-cream-shop-game/README.md

 ### 4. Object oriented programming

 - No need for redundant `super()`.
 If a class extends another base class and doesn't have any additional instance variables or methods, there's no need to define a `constructor` and call `super()`.
-Just declaring `class Cone extends Vessel {}` will do.
+Just declaring `class Cone extends IceCreamHolder {}` will do.
 - Pass classes around, not specific values.
 Instead of `deposit('Ice Cream Block', 100)`, it's much clearer to do `deposit(IceCreamBlock, 100)` and handle the deposition logic in the method itself.
     - This was a decision recurred so many times that I had to write this down as a rule for myself - pass around instances (objects) instead of literal values that might represent the same thing, because it's easier to reason about.
 - Not a good idea to call `someObj.hasOwnProperty()` directly due to 2 reasons: